amahdi83/Tetris/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code however you like.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ---